AAA Life Insurance Review 2026: Rates, Pros & Cons

 AAA reviews claims after receiving all documentation.
 This takes a few weeks for them to verify claims and protect against fraud.

-• Basic information about the policyholder (Social Security number, date of birth, address)
+• Basic policyholder information: Social Security number, date of birth and address

-• Deaths within two years of the policy being issued (medical records)
+• Deaths within two years of policy issue: medical records

-• Policies with multiple beneficiaries (separate forms for each)
+• Policies with multiple beneficiaries: a separate form for each

 money icon